svenboertjens/sysframe/documentation/MEMBRIDGE.md

 # membridge

-A module for using shared memory tools in Python.
+A module for managing shared memory with Python.

 ## Methods